pricklygorse/Inkscape-Unroll-to-Straight-Extension/README.md

 # Prickly Gorse Sewing Guides

 I wrote this to assist with making sewing patterns for bike and backpacking bags.
-Bit of a shameless plug, but if you are interested in sewing your own outdoor gear without making your own patterns, check out [www.payhip.com/pricklygorse](http://www.payhip.com/pricklygorse) for my sewing guides, or [www.pricklygorsegear.com](http://www.pricklygorsegear.com) for my main website.
+Bit of a shameless plug, but if you are interested in sewing your own outdoor gear without making your own patterns, check out [www.payhip.com/pricklygorse](http://www.payhip.com/pricklygorse) for my sewing guides (some free ones :D ), or [www.pricklygorsegear.com/tutorials-myog](http://www.pricklygorsegear.com/tutorials-myog) for my main website.

+You can also donate at this [link](https://www.paypal.com/donate/?business=WBEASYMGED4X8) if you find it useful :)

 # Acknowledgements

 The code is built upon the Measure Path and Number Nodes extensions that come pre-installed with Inkscape.
 Huge thanks to the authors of those extensions, and everyone who has contributed to the Inkscape project as a whole.
+Support open source!